tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/常见问题/一般性问题_intl_en.md

 **(1) Calculate the per-5-minute error rate for the current month**

-According to the case details: When Tom's business is normal, the per-5-minute error rate is 0%.
+According to the case details: when Tom's business is normal, the per-5-minute error rate is 0%.

 Unavailability event 1: This event occurred on November 15, 2018 and lasted from 10:00 - 10:15.
 The per-5-minute error rate was:
 - **100 / 100 \* 100% = 100%** from 10:00 - 10:05